LegacyModdingMC/UniMixins/docs/testing.md

+## Production

-List of test cases verifying the functionality of modules.
+List of test cases we have used to verify the functionality of modules.
 An item is checked if all of its children are either known to work, or no mod is known to use them.

 All test cases assume default configs for mods.

-## Test cases

 * [x] SpongeMixins
     * [x] Mod annotation